-Provenance: David Eccleston; by gift to Thomas Jefferson; by purchase to John Hartwell Cocke at the Dispersal Sale in 1827; by descent to Mrs. Mazyck Wilson Shields; by bequest to the Thomas Jefferson Foundation in 1943
+Provenance: Daniel Eccleston; by gift to Thomas Jefferson; by purchase to John Hartwell Cocke at the dispersal sale in 1827; by descent to Mrs. Mazyck Wilson Shields; by bequest to the Thomas Jefferson Foundation in 1943

-"That our own nation should entertain sentiments of gratitude and reverence for the great character who is the subject of your medallion, is a matter of duty.
-His disinterested and valuable services to them have rendered it so; but such a monument to his memory by the member of another community, proves a zeal for virtue in the abstract, honorable to him who inscribes it, as to him whom it commemorates."
+[T]hat our own nation should entertain sentiments of gratitude & reverence for the great character who is the subject of your medallion, is a matter of duty. his disinterested & valuable services to them have rendered it so. but such a monument to his memory by the member of another community, proves a zeal for virtue in the abstract, honorable to him who inscribes it, as to him whom it commemorates.2

-This medal was one of at least six images of Washington at Monticello; its location in the house in Jefferson's time is unknown.
+This medal was one of at least six images of Washington at Monticello; its location in the house in Jefferson's time is unknown.3

-- ↑ Eccleston also included an engraving of the medal and an 1805 broadside describing the medal and Washington's qualities.
-David Eccleston to Thomas Jefferson, May 20, 1807, Thomas Jefferson Papers, Library of Congress.
+1. Eccleston also included an engraving of the medal and an 1805 broadside describing the medal and Washington's qualities.
+Eccleston to Jefferson, May 20, 1807, Thomas Jefferson Papers, Library of Congress.
 Transcription available at Founders Online.